 - Food tracking can help to lose weight.
-You become more conscious about the things you are eating.
-This increase of mindfulness of one’s dietary habits means you are less likely to eat large portions or high-calorie foods.
+You become more conscious of the things you are eating.
+This increase of mindfulness of one’s dietary habits means you are less likely to eat large portions of high-calorie foods.

 - It can highlight common misconceptions about the food you eat.
 Yes, your chocolate smoothie nearly tops 700 calories.

 - You’ll get immediate gratification.
 One of the main reasons dieters fail is because they can’t see any progress.
 Weight loss takes time and changes in water weight and muscle gain can often mask weight loss and make it look like you’ve gained weight.
 Tracking your food gives you immediate feedback which can be a powerful motivator.
 It can show that you’re still in a calorific deficit so you can relax knowing that weight loss is coming.